Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 Countdown: Practice counting backward from 10 to 1 for every transition!

-Pro-Tip: If you can get your hands on a cheap star projector, turn off the main lights during nap time or quiet reading.
+Pro-Tip: Use a star projector, turn off the main lights during nap time or quiet reading.
 It completely changes the energy of the room and makes the "Space Adventure" feel real.

 Get in touch